Royal Mail slumps to loss of more than £1bn after year of strikes

 On an underlying basis, Royal Mail saw operating losses of £419 million, against profits of £416 million the previous year.

-IDS said the losses were due to crippling industrial action, while it also booked a £539 million writedown on the value of Royal Mail due to the impact of strikes and the “current risk backdrop”.
+IDS said the losses were largely down to crippling industrial action after it booked a £539 million writedown on the value of Royal Mail due to the impact of strikes and the “current risk backdrop”, while it took a hit of around £200 million from 18 days of strikes.

+The group also revealed a cyber attack in January cost it £20 million in lost revenues after it was left unable to send international parcels and consumers and businesses faced lengthy delays.

 IDS overall posted a £748 million annual operating loss, against profits of £577 million the previous year, but IDS said it was targeting a return to underlying earnings over 2023-24.